 While inflation is invisible, it can have real consequences over time.

-For some, credit card rewards and sign-up bonuses can be an easy way to apply credits toward your travel.
+For some, credit cards with rewards and sign-up bonuses can be an easy way to apply credits toward your travel.
 Or a sign-up bonus can help you apply money to charges you’re going to make anyway.
 Assuming you’re paying your statement balance each month, and not paying interest, these can save you money.

 “People obsess over their credit card rewards,” Meredith says.
 “But they might have a hundred grand sitting at 0.25 percent (APY).
 So you’ve got to look at every detail.
 And if you’re not, you’re missing out.”

 If you’re in a low-yielding account, here’s how much inflation is costing you

 Many people are content with their money sitting in a low-yield account.
 But seeing how easily purchasing power can deteriorate, might lead some to take action to make up for lost value.
 There are a few ways to do this.

 Personal finance articles talk about giving up a latte a day to save money.
 A different take would be comparing the cost of a pound of 100 percent ground roast coffee over the years.